Ferris-Labs/site-draft/content/en/docs/Developer_Guide/Parameters_Configuration_State_Secrets.md

 ---
-title: "FERRIS Executor Helper"
+title: "Parameters and Configurations"
-linkTitle: "FERRIS Executor Helper"
+linkTitle: "Parameters and Configurations"
 weight: 204
 description: >-
-     FERRIS Executor Helper.
+     Retrieve Parameters and Configurations using ferris_ef module.
 ---

-# FERRIS Executor Helper
+# The FERRIS Executor Helper

- This package can be used for fetching package's configuration, parameters, secrets and state through it's context.
+ The `ferris_ef` package can be used for fetching package's configuration, parameters, secrets and state through it's context.

 ```python
 from ferris_ef import context